How do you learn what you don’t know – especially if it is about a free online sweepstakes?

 - choose specific hashtags that would be searched by your target demographic.

-- budget to hire social influencers and bloggers that also speak to your audience to attract entrants to the sweepstakes.
+- budget to hire social influencers and bloggers that also speak to your audience to attract entrants to the online sweepstakes.

 - announce the winners to create trust with your audience that you do, in fact, give away the prizes you promote.

-To reiterate, if you schedule sweepstakes into your annual marketing plan you have the time to announce upcoming promotions.
+To reiterate, if you schedule online sweepstakes into your annual marketing plan you have the time to announce upcoming promotions.
 This builds in anticipation and your subscribers and followers who will be watching for their chance to win.
-When the sweepstakes is launched, it will have an immediate boost for the previously laid groundwork.
+When the online sweepstakes is launched, it will have an immediate boost for the previously laid groundwork.